Macartney Embassy: Arrival

 The East Indiaman Endeavour was sent to pilot the ships of the embassy to Tianjin, and joined the squadron when it reached the Yellow Sea.
 The mission arrived at the mouth of the Hai River (known as the Pei Ho in European sources of the time) on 25 July, and dropped anchor, finding the muddy water impassable for the larger vessels.
 The gifts were unloaded from the British ships and transferred upstream to Dagu by junks.
 From there, they were unloaded again onto smaller boats to Tongzhou, the endpoint of the Grand Canal.
 Macartney and his group continued separately to Dagu on the smallest British ships, the Jackall, the Clarence, and the Endeavour.
 On 6 August, Macartney and Staunton met with Liang Kentang (梁肯堂), Viceroy of Zhili, who had traveled from Baoding to see them.
 Liang agreed to permit the Lion and Hindostan to return to Zhoushan at Macartney's request.
 He also informed Macartney that the meeting with the emperor was to take place at the Chengde Mountain Resort in Rehe (Jehol), rather than in the capital (Beijing) as the British delegation had expected.

 The embassy continued to Tianjin, where it arrived on 11 August.
-Macartney and Staunton attended a banquet with viceroy Liang and the Manchu legate Zhengrui, who stipulated that all gifts were to be brought to Rehe and laid at the emperor's feet in accordance with protocol.
+Macartney and Staunton attended a banquet with viceroy Liang and the Manchu legate Zhengrui(徵瑞), who stipulated that all gifts were to be brought to Rehe and laid at the emperor's feet in accordance with protocol.
 However, Macartney convinced the viceroy to permit some of the gifts to be left in Beijing to avoid damaging them on the journey to Rehe.
 The imperial court had advised Liang not to accompany Macartney to the capital, so as to avoid giving the British too high a sense of their own status.
 According to Qianlong, "treated too favorably, a Barbarian becomes arrogant".
 Instead of the viceroy, Zhengrui would act as the mission's liaison.
 The mission continued up the Hai River on small boats pulled by men along the shore using ropes and harnesses.
 It landed at Tongzhou on 16 August.